nestybox/sysbox/docs/procfs-emulation.md

 * Otherwise, sysbox-fs does a "passthrough" of the access to the kernel's procfs.
-It does this by entering the namespaces of the process performing the access (except the mount namespace), mounts the kernel's procfs, and performs the corresponding access on it.
+It does this by entering the namespaces of the process performing the access (except the mount namespace) and performing the corresponding access on the host's /proc/sys.

   - Note that the namespaces of the process performing the access may not be the same namespaces associated with the sys container.
 For